greenelab/deep-review/sections/05_treat.md

 Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
-The winning submission was an ensemble that included a multitask multilayer perceptron network [@tag:Dahl2014_multi_qsar], and the Merck sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@tag:Ma2015_qsar_merck].
+The winning submission was an ensemble that included a multitask multilayer perceptron network [@tag:Dahl2014_multi_qsar], and the sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@tag:Ma2015_qsar_merck].
 Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening @tag:Ramsundar2015_multitask_drug], with